-The career of a veterinary technician in Pennsylvania has many advantages and pennsylvaniaencouraging employment prospects for the next several years.
+The career of a veterinary technician in Pennsylvania has many advantages and encouraging employment prospects for the next several years.
 Primarily, one must enjoy working with animals and people alike.
 The Associate’s Degree can be earned in two to three years right out of high school at an affordable cost, and many types of financial aid are available to defray tuition and fees.

 What is the Role of a Veterinary Technician